METABOLISM BOOSTING GUMMY BEARS

 How long do they last?

-The reason for adding the lemon juice is for natural citric acid which preserves them at room temperature for 2-3 days.
+The reason for adding the lemon juice is for the natural/safe citric acid which preserves them at room temperature for 2-3 days.
 They can be stored in the fridge if you want them to last longer.

 Do I need to use gummy molds?